 Delphi’s Run-Time Type Information (RTTI) system provides powerful capabilities for dynamic type management.
 By leveraging RTTI, developers can inspect, modify, and interact with types and their members at runtime, enabling more flexible and adaptable applications.
 This article explores how to manage types dynamically in Delphi using RTTI, focusing on three key aspects:

-instance that represents the type you want to work with.
-This can be done using the TRttiContext
+To work with RTTI in Delphi, you first need to obtain a TRttiType instance that represents the type you want to work with.
+This can be done using the TRttiContext class.

 Ensure that your Delphi project includes the necessary units: